-Apple Music is a popular streaming music service offering three-month free trial for new subscribers.
+Apple Music is a popular streaming music service offering a three-month free trial for new subscribers.
 A great many people sign up to give the service for a try.
-But for some reason, many of free trial users may decide to discontinue the experience and cancel Apple Music subscription before the free trial is up in order to avoid being charged ($9.99 per month or $14.99 per month for a family subscription) for automatic renewal by default.
+But for some reason, many free trial users may decide to discontinue the experience and cancel Apple Music subscription before the free trial is up in order to avoid being charged ($9.99 per month or $14.99 per month for a family subscription) for automatic renewal by default.
 Here’s a quick and easy step-by-step guide to cancel your Apple Music subscription on your iOS or iTunes before the free trial ends.

 Step 1 Tap the user account avatar on the upper left corner of Apple Music app, and then tap 'View Apple ID'.
 You'll be prompted to enter your Apple ID password.

 Step 2 Click “Manage” under subscription.
 You will see Apple Music Membership on the top.
 Tap button “Active” next to it.
 You will then see all the details about your Apple Music membership.

 Step 3 Tap button “On” next to Automatic renewal.
 There will be a pop-up window asking “Turn Off Automatic Renewal?”.
 Click “Turn off” and you’ve finished canceling the subscription for Apple Music.

 Step 1 Launch iTunes and sign in with the Apple ID associated with your Apple Music free trial.
 Click your user account avatar on the top right.
 Choose Account Info in the drop-down menu and then enter your account password.

 Step 2 When you are on the page of Account Info, scroll all the way to the bottom until you see the “Setting” part.
 Find Subscriptions and then click “Manage”.